Debt cap: gateway test: definition of relevant assets

 - Are not short term.

-This includes within debt cap arrangements that have the same economic effect as loans but are not legally loans.
+This allows arrangements that have the same economic effect as loans, but are not legally loans, to be taken into account as relevant assets.

 Relevant assets of banks and other financial institutions